Are you looking for ways to relieve your pelvic floor muscle tension now and for good?

 - Biofeedback instruments which tell you about the activity of the pelvic floor muscles

-- Treating concurrent conditions which may present along with pelvic floor spasm such as problems with pelvic joints (SIJ joints), tailbone problems and low back problems.
+- Treating concurrent conditions which may present along with pelvic floor spasm such as problems with pelvic joints (Sacroliliac joints), tailbone problems and low back problems.

 - Progressive strengthening of the pelvic floor muscles only when appropriate.

-Activities and Exercises to Avoid with Pelvic Floor Muscle Tension
+Exercises and Activities to Avoid with Pelvic Floor Muscle Tension

 What is Pelvic Floor Muscle Tension?